Original airdate: March 12th, 2015

 - I Never Told You My Name: Steven fails to notice, but Sapphire knows his name without being told.
 Another hint that she and Ruby are Garnet before the reveal.

 - I Shall Taunt You: Garnet's song, "Stronger Than You" is not just her "I Am" Song — it's also a verbal smackdown, indicating Jasper has no idea how amazing a fusion is when the two fusing Gems love each other.
-It's also used to cheerfully and smirkily imply that Jasper can't really lay a glove on Garnet, and that Jasper's rage and brutality just comes from being single.
+It's also used to cheerfully and cheekily imply that Jasper can't really lay a glove on Garnet, and that Jasper's rage and brutality just comes from being single.

 - Iris Out: Over Steven's phone as Connie is calling (over everyone still standing in shock).

 - It Only Works Once: The Gem destabilizer.
 In the previous episode, Jasper was able to very quickly and easily defeat Garnet with it.
-But this time Garnet was ready for it, dodging it repeatedly before taking it away and breaking it in half.
+But this time Garnet is ready for it, dodging it repeatedly before taking it away and breaking it in half.

 - Let's Get Dangerous!: Garnet has an interesting inversion of this.
-When she fights Jasper, her Stoic personality goes away and she spends the entire battle smiling and singing.
+When she fights Jasper, her stoic personality goes away and she spends the entire battle smiling and singing.
 And yet surprisingly fights better than when she was serious.